davidturnbull/reactbites.com/content/tutorial/Include Components.md

 The same component will now appear six times within the "App" component.

+## Importing Components

-But it's not practical to create and manage multiple components from inside a single file.
+It's not practical to create and manage multiple components from inside a single file.
 The preferred way of working would be to have each component in a separate file.
 That way, they could be managed separately from the rest of the code.

 To achieve this, create a "Person.js" file inside the project's `src` directory.